01

 Confidential Qualified Yield Market

-- ZK proves qualification
+- ZK proves eligibility

-- FHE protects allocation amounts
+- FHE protects allocation and reward amounts

 02